ylhyra/ylhyra_content/data/Blær/LungA.md

         "meaning": "It has such a large and good effect on the everyday atmosphere."
       },
       "s_qFAf-zmKxKE": {
-        "meaning": "I have spent a lot of time trying to figure that out, and I don't think I will ever understand that in reality."
+        "meaning": "I have spent a lot of time trying to figure that out, and I don't think I will ever really understand it."
       },
       "s_t8U-WbcWRW": {
         "meaning": "In the year 2011 they bought the house \"HOME\" which is an international residence for artists."